I love to learn about different opinions, views, lifestyles, ethics, and anything else that the mind can conceive.

-The majority of the population in many Caribbean countries is young people (http:www//carec.org).
-Individuals who chose to get married do so at a young age.
-Many people, however, chose not to get married but to start a family, sometimes with multiple partners.
-Even though some wish to start families, some are only interested in the sexual act and so there is a widespread use of contraceptives.
+The majority of the population in many Caribbean countries is young people (carec.org).
+Individuals who choose to get married do so at a young age.
+Many people, however, choose not to get married but to start a family, sometimes with multiple partners.
+Even though some wish to start families, others are only interested in the sexual act, and so there is a widespread use of contraceptives.

 Malthus' solution to help the poor was to abolish 'poor laws' and pour all the economic resources into the upper elite.
 He would not have approved of public libraries, public schools, welfare, and free health services as he saw this as a waste of valuable resources.
 To follow Malthus' recommendations and abolish 'poor laws' would be to up-heave chaos in Caribbean societies.
 A vast majority of the population depend on these public facilities every day.